- Faculty and Associates

 An advisor to a number of First Nations organizations on treaties and self government, Doug was the director of team of policy analysts and lawyers responsible for developing a pathbreaking system of laws for Tsawwassen First Nation, published in 2009.
 He has continued his long-standing relationship with the TFN which included negotiation of their Treaty and the creation of their self government processes and institutions.
 In addition, he is an advisor to the Saskatchewan Treaty Commission and consultant on education to the Muskeg Lake Cree Nation.

 He is a graduate of the University of Saskatchewan and completed graduate studies at University of Toronto, Oxford University and University of Chicago.
 He is a former Rhodes Scholar and Rockefeller Foundation Fellow.

 Doug is a frequent media commentator on CBC and Voice of BC regarding public policy issues.
-He stays active in community affairs and is chair of the Sierra Club BC.
+He stays active in community affairs and is past chair of the Sierra Club BC.